apache/zeppelin/docs/install/install.md

 ## Zeppelin Installation
 Welcome to your first trial to explore Zeppelin !

-In this documentation, we will guide you how you can install Zeppelin from **Binary Package** or build from **Source** by yourself.
-Plus, you can get a specific infomation about Zeppelin configurations at the below **Zeppelin Configuration** section.
+In this documentation, we will explain how you can install Zeppelin from **Binary Package** or build from **Source** by yourself.
+Plus, you can see all of Zeppelin's configurations in the **Zeppelin Configuration** section below.

 ### Install with Binary Package